Mood Indigo (film)

 Mood Indigo (L'écume des jours, "The froth of days") is a 2013 French surrealistic romantic science fantasy tragedy film co-written and directed by Michel Gondry and co-written and produced by Luc Bossi, starring Romain Duris and Audrey Tautou.
-It is an adaptation of Boris Vian's 1947 novel with the same French title, translated Froth on the Daydream in English.
+It is an adaptation of Boris Vian's 1947 novel with the same French title, translated Froth on the Daydream when first published in English in 1967.
+It was published as Mood Indigo in the 1968 version.

 The film received two nominations at the 4th Magritte Awards.
 It also received three nominations at the 39th César Awards, winning in one category.

 Plot

-Colin has a very pleasant life: he is rich, he loves the food his cook makes (Nicolas), he loves his pianocktail (portmanteau of piano and cocktail, a word invented by Vian) and his friend Chick.
+Colin leads a very pleasant life: he has money, he has a talented cook (Nicolas), and he loves his pianocktail (portmanteau of piano and cocktail, a word invented by Vian).

 One day while having lunch with Chick, Chick tells him that he met a girl named Alise with whom he has a common passion: the writer Jean-Sol Partre (a spoonerism of Jean-Paul Sartre who was Boris Vian's friend).
 Colin meets Chloe at a party Chick invited him to.
-They fall in love, marry, but Chloe becomes ill during their honeymoon.
-As time passes, Chloe's condition deteriorates while the relationship between Chick and Alise turns sour due to Chick's continued devotion to Partre's works.
+They fall in love, marry, but Chloe becomes ill during their honeymoon due to a water lily entering her mouth and embedding itself inside her lung while she's sleeping.
+Colin attempts to wither the water lily by surrounding Chloe with many fresh and beautiful flowers but as time passes, Chloe's condition deteriorates while the relationship between Chick and Alise turns sour due to Chick's continued devotion to Partre's works.
 Frustrated with their own deteriorating relationships, Colin and Alise sleep with each other, although they both come to regret it shortly after.

 The aesthetic of the film changes from colorful and whimsical to monochromatic and tragic as the film progresses.
 These effects are observed most acutely in Colin's home, which decays supernaturally, and his mouse, who reluctantly tolerates the house until he abandons Colin.

 Colin spends his fortune on trying to find a cure for Chloe, which causes him to fire his cook and sell his pianocktail.
 He slips into poverty as Chloe's health declines.
 His friend Chick spends both his and Colin's money on anything that has to do with Partre, and Chick loses his job due to a Partre-related incident and is later killed when resisting law-enforcement officers.
 Alise tracks down Partre himself and kills him.
 Chloe passes away.
 Colin, Nicolas, and his fiancé, Isis, hold a funeral for her.
 Unable to bear the grief, Colin jumps into a river, sinking into the darkness.